mobilization briefs

 In the Krasnoyarsk region, a 63-year-old resident of the village of Kirikovo, locally known as an "honorary beekeeper," who is currently under investigation for the murder of his neighbor, has written an appeal expressing his willingness to join the war effort.

-The Voyennye Advokaty [Military Lawyers] Telegram channel has issued a reminder that for legal consequences to result from failure to appear at a draft office, draft notices must be sent by registered mail with delivery confirmation, delivered in person by draft office employees or local authorities at the place of work or study and recorded in the Draft Registry.
-Russian authorities plan to launch the registry on Nov.
+The Voyennye Advokaty [Military Lawyers] Telegram channel has issued a reminder that for legal consequences to result from failure to appear at a draft office, draft notices must be sent by registered mail with delivery confirmation, delivered in person by draft office employees or local authorities at the place of work or study and recorded in the Draft Register.
+Russian authorities plan to launch the register on Nov.
 1 this year.

 Mobilized Soldiers, Volunteer Fighters and Contract Soldiers